IMA ADVISORY SERVICES, INC.

 We agree to provide investment advice on either a non-discretionary or discretionary basis.
 The written Advisory Agreement that we enter into with the Plan sponsor specifies the capacity in which we have been engaged:

-- If a Plan sponsor selects non-discretionary investment advice, we would serve by providing investment advice within the meaning of section §3(21)(A)(ii)of the Employee Retirement Income Security Act of 1974 (“ERISA”) with respect to the specific investments we recommend to you in connection with our services to the Plan, and only to the extent that our investment recommendations are actually implemented by the Plan sponsor.
+- If a Plan sponsor selects non-discretionary investment advice, we would serve by providing investment advice within the meaning of section §3(21)(A)(ii)of the Employee Retirement Income Security Act of 1974 (“ERISA”) with respect to the specific investments we recommend in connection with our services to the Plan, and only to the extent that our investment recommendations are actually implemented by the Plan sponsor.

 - If the Plan sponsor selects discretionary investment advice, we serve as an investment manager for the Plan within the meaning of ERISA § 3(38).
 Our fiduciary investment responsibilities are limited to those of an investment manager.